 Local Assistance Centers

 In conjunction with the Governor’s Office of Emergency Services, the DMV helps Californians impacted by natural disasters at temporary local assistance centers.
-At these centers, the DMV offers limited services to affected residents, who can replace at no cost the following items if lost or damaged due to the disaster: duplicate driver licenses, identification cards, vehicle registration and title, disabled person parking placards.
+At these centers, the DMV offers limited services to affected residents, who can replace at no cost the following items if lost or damaged due to the disaster: duplicate driver licenses, identification cards, vehicle registration and title, and disabled person parking placards.
 In addition, they can acquire substitute license plates and stickers, vehicle disposal paperwork, and driver record printouts, as well as initiate a change of address.

 Offices Impacted by WildfiresParadise closed due to fire